craigmj/lxt/README.md

 Shell runs one or more shell scripts inside the container.
 It echos stdout and stderr to the hosts stdout and stderr.
 Shell is much easier than copying shell files into the container, then using lxc-execute...

 	sudo lxt shell -n CNAME first.sh second.sh

+Note: you can do this with:

+	cat first.sh | sudo lxc-execute -n CNAME /bin/bash

+BUT lxc-execute will STOP the container after execution, whereas shell keeps the container running.

 ## tee